pingcap/docs-dm/en/maintain-dm-using-tiup.md

 tiup start start prod-cluster
 ```

-If you forget the name of your cluster, view the cluster list by running `tiup cluster list`.
+If you forget the name of your cluster, view the cluster list by running `tiup dm list`.

 ## Check the cluster status